jatofg/nawa/docs/environment.md

 The request path is probably the most important information you want to access in your application, as it allows you to respond with the correct page.
-The function `nawa::Request::Env::getRequestPath()`, accessible as `connection.request().env().getRequestPath()`, returns a vector of strings containing all elements of the request URI (without query string).
+The function `nawa::request::Env::getRequestPath()`, accessible as `connection.request().env().getRequestPath()`, returns a vector of strings containing all elements of the request URI (without query string).